11 Tips For Saving Money You Might Not Have Thought Of

 You don’t need a crazy spreadsheet to get your finances under control.
 If your budget method is easy to understand, you’ll actually stick with it.
 “I am a strong proponent of budgeting, but don’t make it too complicated,” advises Souffrant.

-If you want to use an app, some popular tools, like Mint, are good for long term trend analysis but can be too dizzying for everyday tracking.
+If you want to use an app, some popular tools, like Mint, are good for long-term trend analysis but can be too dizzying for everyday tracking.
 Daily Budget (free, iOS) is the simplest, most clutter-free app I’ve used.
 It’s a basic money-in, money-out tracker that calculates how much you can afford to spend each day.
 Every time you buy something, there’s a simple interface to add expenses, and if you don’t spend your daily allowance, it rolls over to the next day.
 Left for Spending (free) and Simple Daily Budget (free) are two similar apps for Android.

 If DIY is more your style, your budget can be as simple as two columns, Souffrant said: “On one side, necessary expenses, and on the other, nice-to haves.
 Understand which expenses are what, and for nice-to-haves, ask yourself, ‘Can you part with it?’”
 Maybe the $30 boutique exercise class that made you feel amazing is 1,000% worth it, but that $55 face cream isn’t adding that much to your quality of life.
 Add all of your expenses up and compare that total with your income to see how much you’re spending versus earning.